rdegges/rdegges-www/articles/2020/defensive-finance-in-a-downturn.md

 If you have a mortgage payment, car payments, student loan payments, credit card payments, etc., those are all considered *liabilities*.
 Having to make payments to someone else puts you in a vulnerable position for a few reasons:

-1. It increases your monthly burn rate, meaning you need to save a much larger emergency fund to accommodate for your payments
+1. It increases your monthly burn rate, meaning you need to save a much larger emergency fund to accommodate your payments
 2. It reduces the amount of money you can save per month
 3. In increases your risk.
 If you lose your job or are only able to earn a fraction of what you are earning today, having to make debt payments will increase your stress, decrease your flexibility, and put you more at risk of needing to take extreme measures to stay afloat.